ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/results/v5/README.md

   dataset, plus cohort QC and a CSV summary.
 - `artifacts/v2-v5/`: accuracy and speed charts, three anonymized method montages, shared cord-input QC, a V5 decision-path diagram, and failure-focused grids/GIFs.
-The latter show slices with a V2-V4 error and distinguish a correct V5 gate decision from an amber V5 abstention resolved by the learned outputs.
+The latter only show V3/V4 errors where the amber V5 gate abstains and both learned outputs match the expert label.
 - `model/model_manifest.json`: selected architecture and checkpoint checksum.

 All axial displays are RPI with anterior at the top; blue is ventral and red is